 💡 Creators need an immediate connection to what they create.

 What this means is that, when you're making something and you make a change or a decision, you need to see its effect directly and instantaneously.
 Nothing should be hidden: creators need to see what they're doing.
-The first place where this principle is violated is coding.
+One place where this principle is violated is coding.

-Specifically, we edit code in a text editor, see what it looks like; then make some changes, compile and run it again and see the effect of that new change.
-Most of the time is spent working in a text editor blindly, without an immediate connection to the output.
+Specifically, we edit code in a text editor, compile it, run it and go see what it looks like; then make some changes, compile and run it again and check the effect of that new change.
+Most of our time is spent working in a text editor, blindly, without an immediate connection to the output.

-The first step is to link the two together seamlessly in one environment.
+The first step needed is to link the code and the output together seamlessly in one environment.
 Then, we can start thinking of ways to change our work other than typing new code.
-Bret demonstrates this by "dialling" numbers up and down with a simple ctrl + click mechanism, allowing you to explore the space and pick the magnitude which feels best to you artistically, without needing to go through each possible number manually.
-He demonstrates how this simple change allowed him to discover a means for animating the blossoms he would never have otherwise known about.
+Bret demonstrates this by "dialling" numbers up and down in the code editor with a simple ctrl + click mechanism, and having the effect directly reflected in the running program.
+This allows you to explore the space and pick the magnitude which feels best to you artistically, without needing to go through each possible number manually.
+He demonstrates how this simple change allowed him to discover a means of animation he would never have otherwise known about.

 "So much of creation is discovery.
 And you can't discover anything if you can't see what you're doing [...]
 Having an immediate connection allows ideas to surface, and develop, in ways which were not before possible."

-There's still a problem though: I have the picture, and I have the code, but I have to maintain the mapping between the two in my head to make sense of things.
-This time, option + click allows us both to see which line draws what piece of the picture, but also what each pixel in the picture corresponds to in the code.
-It turns out this is also useful for navigation, allowing us to make changes as quickly as we think of them, which is critical to the creative process.
+There's still a problem though: we have the animated output, and we have the code, but we have to maintain the mapping between the two in my head to make sense of things.
+Bret solves this by introducing an option to click on one part of the picture to see which line of code it corresponds to.
+As it turns out, this is also useful for navigation, allowing us to make changes as quickly as we think of them, which is critical to the creative process.

 💡 There are thoughts we can't think: we need our tools to help us discover them.